 So today, we bring you five sewing pattern ideas that will give you that satisfying feeling of packing something fresh off the sewing machine, while being manageable projects.
 All these patterns are aimed at absolute or confident beginners and if you’re a more experienced sewer, you’ll make them up in just a few hours!

 Let’s start with a really simple and practical pattern: a Drawstring Bag is a satisfying little make that can be a useful asset on your travels.
 You might want to pack some shoes in one, or take a spare bag to keep any dirty laundry separate in your luggage on the way back.
 Drawstring bags are also the perfect stash buster: you can use up some cotton remnants and any ribbon you might have lying around.
-To make your life even simpler, we have some Drawstring Bag Kits, so all you need to worry about is getting the sewing done before takeoff!

 We’re taking things up a notch with a sewing pattern for an item you can wear and show off on holiday.
 Our Headscarf is a quick project with a nod to the 1970s.
 Inspired by the ones worn by Monique in the BBC series The Serpent, it’s a handy accessory to style that second-day hair on your trip!
 Featuring long ties and a hidden covered elastic to keep it fitting snugly on your head, this Headscarf is a great addition to any outfit.